building39/nebula9/README.md

 ## Playing with Nebula

-You will find a number of examples in `nebula\scripts`.
+You will find a number of examples in `apps/cdmi/priv/scripts` and `apps/riakmetadata/priv/scripts`.
 Some of these are bash shell scripts, and some are python scripts.
-You will want to install `curl` if you don't already have it, and a (hopefully) complete list of python libraries can be found in `./scripts/python_package_dependencies.txt`.
+You will want to install `curl` if you don't already have it, and a (hopefully) complete list of python libraries can be found in `apps/cdmi/priv/scripts/python_package_dependencies.txt`.

 A few of the more interesting scripts:

-  * deleteall.py - Deletes all data stored in the riak cluster.
+  * `apps/riakmetadata/priv/scripts/deleteall.py` - Deletes all data stored in
+    the riak cluster.
 Typically used to return Nebula to the initial state.
-Run this script followed by the bootstrapper script described above.
+Run this script followed by the `bootstrapper` script described above.
-  * listall.py - Dumps all data from the riak cluster.
+  * `apps/riakmetadata/priv/scripts/listall.py` - Dumps all data from the riak
+    cluster.
 Useful for debugging purposes.
-  * new_domain.sh - Creates a new domain
+  * `apps/cdmi/priv/scripts/new_domain.sh` - Creates a new domain
-  * new_domain_member.sh - Creates a new domain member (user) in a domain.
+  * `apps/cdmi/priv/scripts/new_domain_member.sh` - Creates a new domain member
+    (user) in a domain.
-  * get_root_container.sh - Returns the metadata for the root container.
+  * `apps/cdmi/priv/scripts/get_root_container.sh` - Returns the metadata for
+    the root container.
-  * new_container.sh - Creates a new container.
+  * `apps/cdmi/priv/scripts/new_container.sh` - Creates a new container.
-  * new_dataobject.sh - Creates a new data object.
+  * `apps/cdmi/priv/scripts/new_dataobject.sh` - Creates a new data object.
-  * check_consistency.py - Checks the consistency of the objects - that data
+  * `apps/cdmi/priv/scripts/check_consistency.py` - Checks the consistency of
-    objects have the correct parent information, etc.
+    the objects - that data objects have the correct parent information, etc.

 There are several scripts in the `./scripts` directory - some of them work, some of them may not.
 All will likely need changing to reflect your riak